 Suppose that the system moves in the same domain as the Lorentz gas but the motion between the collisions is not free but rather satisfies

 where $E(q)$ is a periodic field and the second term models energy dissipation.
-This system is a $\integers^2$-cover of Sinai billiard in external field which we will denote by $f.$ By \cite{Ch01} $f$ has unique SRB measure $\nu$ if $||E||_{C^1}$ is sufficiently small.
+This system is a $\integers^2$-cover of a Sinai billiard in external field which we will denote by $f$. {There are two important differences between this model and the one studied in \S \ref{ex:vanpotential}: this one is easier in the sense that it is periodic but more difficult in the sense that the Lebesgue measure is no longer invariant.
+However, \cite{Ch01} implies that} $f$ has unique SRB measure $ \mu_E$ if $||E||_{C^1}$ is sufficiently small.
 Furthermore, a Young tower can be constructed by the results of \cite{Ch01,C08} (see also \cite{CWZ}).
-Thus (shifted) MLLT holds for $(f, \nu)$.
-The shifted MLLT for continuous time system follows from \cite{DN17}.
-We note that for typical $E$ (including the constant field) the drift in the CLT is not equal to zero (\cite{CELS93}).
-Accordingly by Theorem \ref{SLLTIMMIx} we have local global and global global mixing with respect to $(\bbL, \bbG_U).$ We also note that in the presence of the drift the system is dissipative in the sense of ergodic theory, that is, almost every particle tends to infinity.
+Thus the (shifted) MLLT holds for $ (f, \mu_E)$ {by \cite[Lemma 4.3]{DN17}} The shifted MLLT for continuous time system also follows from \cite[Theorem 4.1]{DN17}.
+Accordingly by Theorem \ref{SLLTIMMIx}, we have local global and global global mixing with respect to $(\bbL, \bbG_U).$ We note that for typical $E$ (including the constant field) the drift in the CLT is not equal to zero (\cite{CELS93}).
+We also note that in the presence of the drift, the system is dissipative in the sense of ergodic theory, that is, almost every particle tends to infinity.
 This gives a physical example of a system which enjoys both local global and global global mixing but is not ergodic.